Oh boy, I know it has been over 2 weeks since I last posted and I apologise.

 I’m such a film lover, and I love going to the cinema, but it is SO expensive to go nowadays.

 At the minute though Odeon are offering “2 for £10” vouchers when you go and buy a ticket.
-So we made our choice to pay full price each to go see a movie in the hopes we’d get some vouchers, and we did (result), so now we’ve seen some great films thanks to this.
+We managed to get a few vouchers (result), so now we’ve seen some great films.